Blog

 Common EF Core mistake: Non-cancellable queries

 Queries with Entity Framework can be cancellable, or not.
-The difference is that a non-cancellable query will run until completion even if its result is no more needed.
-It results useless queries that are executed for nothing on the database server and also some memory on the application server that is lost because when Entity Framework gets the result of a SQL query it map it before to check if the result is going to be used.
+The difference is that a non-cancellable query will run until completion even if its result is no longer needed.
+This results in useless queries that are executed for nothing on the database server, and also in some memory on the application server that is lost, because when Entity Framework gets the result of a SQL query it maps it before checking whether the result is going to be used.

-This is a schema of what happens when a client makes then cancels an HTTP request and that the EF Core query is not cancellable:
+This is a diagram of what happens when a client makes then cancels an HTTP request and the EF Core query is not cancellable:

-The question now is: why running an SQL query when you already know that the user won't consume its result anyway?
+The question now is: why run a SQL query when you already know that the user won't consume its result anyway?

-When you implement cancallable queries in EF Core, when a client cancels an HTTP request EF Core will propagate this event to the database provider so it will handle it by cancelling or stopping the SQL query, preventing it to use any useless runtime.
+When you implement cancellable queries in EF Core, when a client cancels an HTTP request EF Core will propagate this event to the database provider, which will handle it by cancelling or stopping the SQL query, preventing it from using any useless runtime.

-So how to make the SQL queries from Entity Framework cancellable?
+So how do you make the SQL queries from Entity Framework cancellable?

 This is easy: by using a CancellationToken.
 The asynchronous methods from Entity Framework Core like ToListAsync, ToDictionaryAsync or ToArrayAsync have an optional argument named cancellationToken of type CancellationToken which is a structure that propagates a notification when an operation should be canceled.